hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 It may be clearer to write your code using a memoized static method instead of a static property with `__LateInit`.

+## __LSB

+Marks this property as implicitly redeclared on all subclasses.
+This ensures each subclass has its own value for the property.

 ## __Memoize